sgorgun/uml-design-basics/README.md

 ### Step Questions

 * What is an auto-implemented property?
-* Does an auto-implemented property has a backing field?
+* Does an auto-implemented property have a backing field?
-* Does an auto-implemented property has get and set accessors?
+* Does an auto-implemented property have get and set accessors?
 * What is the default accessibility level for get and set accessors (in example 14)?
 * Whether the _SimpleClass9_ class is immutable or mutable class?
 Why?
 * What refactoring feature has Visual Studio for converting between an auto-implemented property and a full property?